hexagoncircle/ryan-mulligan-dev/src/blog/project-keyboard-navigation.md

   <figcaption>An example of the voiceover notification that reads, "You are currently on a list.
 To move between items in this list, press Control-Option-Right Arrow or Control-Option-Left Arrow."</figcaption>
 </figure>

-This help text is used in an `aria-describedby` attribute on the project list element.
-When using Voiceover, the text seems redundant prefixed to the default list messaging prompt but still helpful in calling out these custom controls.
+This help text is not rendered in the above screenshot but has since been added to an `aria-describedby` attribute on the project list element.
+When using Voiceover, the help text does seem semi-redundant being prefixed to that default list messaging prompt.
+However, it still seems like this customization should be surfaced.
 What are your thoughts?
 {.callout}

 To review the code used in setting up these custom keyboard interactions, head back up to the [CodePen example](#codepen-demo) from earlier in this article and click the JS tab.